cjbarrows/morbles/README.md

     - right now it's the same effect as a ball flipping the gate
         - I think that may be "right" from a physics point of view...
 [ ] create method in editor to place balls
-[ ] make better launch buttons
-    [ ] play flash animation when button is clicked
-    [ ] turn off launch buttons when all balls are gone & before play has started [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
+[ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
 [ ] BUG: attempts is still mis-counting
      - for out-of-bounds balls at least